Fujifilm X-Pro1 vs Sony A7 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7 II offers a substantially higher resolution than the one in the X-Pro1 (2400k vs 1440k dots).
 The following table reports on some other key feature differences and similarities of the Fujifilm X-Pro1, the Sony A7 II, and comparable cameras.

 One feature that differentiates the A7 II and the X-Pro1 is in-body image stabilization (IBIS).
-The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-Pro1 writes its imaging data to SDXC cards, while the A7 II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.